googleinterns/audio-synthesis/README.md

 ### Experiments
 The experiments folder contains all the experiment scripts.
 There are three main folders:
- - Representation Study: These experiments pertain to the experimenal application of GANs to audio synthesis using various signal representations.
+ - Representation Study: These experiments pertain to the experimental application of GANs to audio synthesis using various signal representations.
- - Conditional: These experiments are for the conditional GANs models, using auxiliry historical data and MIDI information.
+ - Conditional: These experiments are for the conditional GANs models, using auxiliary historical data and MIDI information.
  - Basis Functions: The learned signal decomposition experiments.

 **NOTE:** In all experiment scripts, there is a line of code at the top of ```main()```, that looks like ```os.environ["CUDA_VISIBLE_DEVICES"] = '2'```.
-This is used to specify the visability of GPUs to TensorFlow.
+This is used to specify the visibility of GPUs to TensorFlow.
 Since, these programs are only configured for one GPU, this prevents TF from locking up the others but leaving them unused.

-All experiments typically specify all their paramaters up the top.
+All experiments typically specify all their parameters up the top.
 To restore an experiment from a checkpoint, add ```model.restore('ckpt-<number>', <num_elapsed_epochs>)``` just above ```model.train()```.
 Ensure that CHECKPOINT_DIR is pointing to the correct location.